coltorapps/builder/docs/src/app/docs/api/react/create-attribute-component/page.md

 ### Returns

-The `createAttributeComponent` function essentially creates a React component to be used within the [`<EntityAttributes />`](/docs/api/react/entity-attributes) component.
+The `createAttributeComponent` function essentially creates a React component to be used within the [`<BuilderEntityAttributes />`](/docs/api/react/builder-entity-attributes) component.